SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

 ### (2) Low RTO indicators, long business recovery time, and high cost
 - Service deployment: All business applications, databases, and load balancers are deployed in local data centers and public cloud platforms.
   - The on-premises data center is the Active mode, and the public cloud platform is the Cold Standby mode;
-  - Server balancing: Each service that requires load balancing applies for a Server Load Balancer instance in the public cloud and adds the service ECS to the backend.
+  - Server balancing: Each service that requires load balancing applies for a Load Balancing instance in the public cloud and adds the service ECS to the backend.
   - Cloud host: According to the different requirements of the business for RTO, the public cloud can deploy cloud hosts with the same or downgraded configuration as the on-premises data center.
     - For applications with high RTO requirements, the public cloud needs to deploy cloud hosts with the same configuration as the production center to quickly restore services and ensure the performance of the service operation environment when the service is switched.
     - For applications with low RTO requirements, the public cloud can deploy cloud hosts with downgraded configurations to save resources and costs;